-Read how Your Doctors Online helped Lily determine the cause behind her left wrist pain, numbness and difficulty in gripping.
+Read how Your Doctors Online helped Lily determine the cause of her left wrist pain, numbness, and difficulty gripping.

 I have been experiencing left wrist pain, numbness, and difficulty gripping for the past two months.
-My name is Lily and I am a florist by profession.
+My name is Lily, and I am a florist by profession.
 My work is everything to me.
-Arranging flowers and putting up decorative displays are part and parcel of the job.
+Arranging flowers and decorating displays are part and parcel of the job.
 However, the work I love has recently become more of a challenge.
 I struggle to do even the basic tasks due to my left wrist pain, numbness, and difficulty gripping.
-At first, I noticed that I could still make simple arrangements despite the pain.
-Although, soon I started experiencing wrist weakness.
-Mainly I couldn’t grip the scissors with my index finger and the thumb.
+At first, I noticed I could still make simple arrangements despite the pain.
+Although, soon, I started experiencing wrist weakness.
+Mainly I couldn’t grip the scissors with my index finger and thumb.
 I just kept dropping things.

 I was afraid that I was developing an autoimmune condition such as MS!

 The symptoms refused to disappear.
-Soon, I had myself convinced that I had developed an autoimmune condition, multiple sclerosis.
-The fear had mentally paralysed me.
+Soon, I was convinced I had developed an autoimmune condition, multiple sclerosis.
+The fear had mentally paralyzed me.
 I kept hoping that my symptoms would disappear on their own, miraculously.
 Finally, I came to terms with reality.
 I made an appointment with my primary care physician.
 To my disappointment, I couldn’t get an appointment soon enough.
-However, my symptoms of left wrist pain, numbness, and difficulty gripping were worsening.
+However, my left wrist pain, numbness, and difficulty gripping symptoms were worsening.
 Therefore, I looked online for consultations.

-I signed up for an online platform to discuss my left wrist pain, numbness and difficulty in gripping.
+I signed up for an online platform to discuss my left wrist pain, numbness, and difficulty gripping.

-The process of signing up for online consultation on Your Doctors Online was very smooth.
+Signing up for online consultation on Your Doctors Online was very smooth.
 I was connected to a doctor immediately.
-Dr Farrukh greeted me and waited for me to explain my symptoms.
+Dr. Farrukh greeted me and waited for me to explain my symptoms.
 I informed the doctor that I had been experiencing left wrist pain, numbness, and difficulty gripping for the past two months.
 Moreover, I elaborated that my pain was worsening and interfering with my sleep.

 After listening to me, she asked me to perform a small test.

-The doctor asked me to hold my arms out in front of me, flexing my wrists and then letting my hands hang for a minute.
-Then, she told me to report to her if I felt any pain, tingling or numbness.
+The doctor asked me to hold my arms before me, flexing my wrists and then letting my hands hang for a minute.
+Then, she told me to report to her if I felt any pain, tingling, or numbness.
 I did as instructed.
-Then I told her that I felt pain and tingling.
-She then stated that my symptoms were due to a condition called carpal tunnel syndrome.
-Dr Farrukh further explained that this condition was caused by nerve compression, namely the median nerve.
+Then I said to her that I felt hurt and tingling.
+She then stated that my symptoms were due to carpal tunnel syndrome.
+Dr. Farrukh further explained that this condition was caused by nerve compression, namely the median nerve.

 I am glad that I opted for this online platform.
-I would have gone crazy if I had to wait another few weeks for my appointment.
-Your Doctors.
+I would have gone crazy if I had to wait another few weeks for my appointment—your doctor.
 Online has made it very easy to talk to a virtual doctor.
 It is very relieving to get a proper diagnosis and treatment plan.

 What is Carpal Tunnel Syndrome?

 Carpal Tunnel Syndrome is caused by compression of the median nerve.
 That mainly occurs at the wrist as it passes into/supplies the palm region of the hand.
-The median nerve supplies skin of the palmar side of the index finger, middle finger, thumb, half the ring finger, and the nail bed.
+The median nerve supplies skin of the palmar side of the index finger, middle finger, thumb, half the ring finger, and nail bed.
 It also supplies the muscles of the thumb.
-Any condition that causes swelling at the wrist or fluid retention, such as arthritis or diabetes can lead to nerve compression.
-Resultantly, patients present with pain, numbness, difficulty gripping, tingling and muscle weakness.
+Any condition that causes swelling at the wrist or fluid retention, such as arthritis or diabetes, can lead to nerve compression.
+Patients present with pain, numbness, difficulty gripping, tingling, and muscle weakness.